Getting started

 This guide walks through the full integration path.
 If you only have ten

 minutes, this is the one to read.
+Every step ships TypeScript first (with

 > Wiring this into a real app?
 Read [First user bootstrap](/docs/guides/first-user-bootstrap)